jungwonkim/iris-docs2/README.md

 <img src="https://raw.githubusercontent.com/jungwonkim/iris/main/docs/iris.png" width="90%">

 IRIS is open source software.
-You may freely distribute it under the terms of the license agreement found in LICENSE.txt.
+You may freely distribute it under the terms of the license agreement found in LICENSE.

 ### The IRIS source code will be available at this repository on September 2021.